igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 ready to ignore flows with delay and loss information more resembling noise than the expected signal.

 # Examples of Application

-The binding of a delay signal to QUIC is partially described in
-{{QUIC-TRANSPORT}}, which adds the Spin bit to the first byte of the short packet header, leaving two reserved bits for future use.

-The additional signals discussed in this document were implemented and experimented with in QUIC and TCP; the choice and use of bits for the experimental implementations is out of scope for this document.
-The application scenarios can allow monitoring of the interconnections inside data center (Intra-DC) or between data centers (Inter-DC) for large scale data transfers up to the end user.
-It is assumed that the flows follow stable paths and traverse the same measurement points.

 This document provides different methods to perform measurements, but not all of which need to be implemented at once.
-Indeed, some of the methods described are also utilized in {{?I-D.ietf-core-coap-pm}}.
+For example, only some of the methods described in this document (i.e. sQuare bit and Spin bit) are utilized in
+{{?I-D.ietf-core-coap-pm}}.
+Also, the binding of a delay signal to QUIC is partially described in {{QUIC-TRANSPORT}}, which adds only the Spin bit to the first byte of the short packet header, leaving two reserved bits for future use.

+All the signals discussed in this document have been implemented and experimented in both QUIC and TCP.
+The application scenarios considered can allow the monitoring of the interconnections inside data center (Intra-DC) or between data centers (Inter-DC) for large scale data transfers up to the end user.
+For the application of the methods described in this document, it is assumed that the monitored flows follow stable paths and traverse the same measurement points.

-Note that the specific implementation details are out of scope for this document.
+The specific implementation details and the choice of the bits used for the experiments with QUIC and TCP are out of scope for this document.
 A specification defining the specific protocol application is expected to discuss the implementation details depending on which bits will be implemented in the protocol, e.g. {{?I-D.ietf-core-coap-pm}}.